chetnashah/webconcepts/ReactNotes.md

 whatever(); // log in A gets called, but the log in B doesn't
 ```

+### When do we get too many re-renders error?

+problem lies in the fact that you are calling your `state setter immediately inside the function component body`, which forces React to re-invoke your function again, with the same props, which ends up calling the state setter again.

 ### Same element reference returned as render function output, (will skip child/children render)

 if a React component returns the **exact same element reference** e.g. `children prop` in its render output as it did the last time, React will skip re-rendering that particular child.